engineering87/SharpConnector/README.md

 <img src="https://github.com/engineering87/SharpConnector/blob/main/sharpconnector_logo.jpg" width="300">

 SharpConnector is a .NET library designed to streamline integration with NoSQL databases.
 It provides a unified interface that simplifies database operations, eliminating the need to develop custom logic for each specific database connector.
-Since each NoSQL database has its own unique characteristics—such as being document-oriented or key-value-based—SharpConnector abstracts these differences, providing a consistent and simplified access layer to accelerate development.
+Since each NoSQL database has its own unique characteristics, such as being document-oriented or key-value-based, SharpConnector abstracts these differences, providing a consistent and simplified access layer to accelerate development.

 ## Features